 Lastly, the Prismatic Staurolite Fairy Cross.
 This type has a random shape.
 One thing to note about any of the crosses is that no two are identical.

-None of the crosses above, though, housed Findecano, the elf that Aidan and Maggie freed from his stone prison.
+Despite the variety, none of the crosses above housed Findecano, the elf Aidan and Maggie freed from his stone prison.
 Findecano’s prison was a chiastolite, a different type of fairy cross.
 Chiastolite fairy crosses are not native to north Georgia.
-Chiastolite is a variety of andalusite and has carbon inclusions that form the black cross that is characteristic of the stone.
+Chiastolite is a variety of andalusite and has carbon inclusions that form its characteristic black cross.
 Chiastolites are found in many locations around the world.
 Prime locations are Spain, and California, Nevada, Maine, and Massachusetts in the United States.
 In the book, Beebop speculated the stone could have reached Georgia by trade among the native Americans, or by Spaniards exploring the New World .

 Below is a picture of a Chiastolite Fairy Cross.
 Can’t you imagine an elf and a troll trapped in it just waiting for someone to smash the stone and free them?

 I hope this post answers the questions readers have about Fairy Crosses.
-If not, please send me the questions and I will do my best to find an answer!
+If not, please send them to me and I’ll try to find an answer!

-I haven’t found one yet in my rock hunting trips, but I try to keep a sharp eye out for them.
-Legends say wearing fairy crosses bring good luck, so if I happen to find one, I will be sure to keep it with me!
+I haven’t found one yet in my rock hunting trips, so I try to keep a sharp eye out for them.
+Besides, legends say wearing fairy crosses bring good luck, so if I happen to find one, I will be sure to keep it with me!